cobwebos/docs/articles/azure-stack/azure-stack-tutorial-app-service.md

 ## <a name="deploy-the-app-service-resource-provider"></a>Deploy the App Service resource provider

-1. [Prepare the POC host](azure-stack-app-service-before-you-get-started.md).
+1. [Prepare the Azure Stack Development Kit host](azure-stack-app-service-before-you-get-started.md).
 This includes deploying the SQL Server resource provider, which is required for creating some apps.
 2. [Download the installer and helper scripts](azure-stack-app-service-deploy.md#download-the-required-components).
 3. [Run the helper script to create required certificates](azure-stack-app-service-deploy.md#create-certificates-required-by-app-service-on-azure-stack).
 4. [Install the App Service resource provider](azure-stack-app-service-deploy.md#use-the-installer-to-download-and-install-app-service-on-azure-stack) (it will take a couple hours to install and for all the worker roles to appear).